 Academics & Research

-Reading large amounts of information, absorbing facts and figures, analysing material and then distilling it into something manageable is a feature of any law career, whether working for a commercial firm or practising as a criminal barrister.
+Reading large amounts of information, absorbing knowledge, facts and figures, analysing material and scrutinising with care, and then distilling it into something manageable is a feature of any law career, whether working for a commercial firm or practising as a criminal barrister.

 Research plays a very important and intrinsic role in a lawyer's day-to-day job.
 One needs research skills to make the case simple, easy and manageable, when doing the background work on a case, drafting legal documents and advising clients on complicated issues.

 What all goes being academic research after law?

 In research aspects, this programme can be excellent preparation and a gateway to a subsequent PhD programme.
 You may become a PhD fellow and lecturer.
 The key is being able and smart enough about how to identify what is relevant out of the mass of information and explain it clearly and concisely to your client.
 This skill needs to be perfectioned and honed this skill by taking large documents or long news articles and making five-point bulleted lists of the most important themes.

 Research also plays a huge role in a lawyer's everyday day-to-day job.
 Learn as much as possible.
 You'll need research skills when doing the background work on a case, drafting legal documents and advising clients on complicated issues.
 Use your time smartly, efficiently and fruitfully at university to familiarise yourself with internet and library resources and build up a network of contacts.
 As a newly qualified solicitor or barrister, industry connections can prove to be a useful source of advice.

 Last but not least, studying Law is much more than just a stepping-stone to a fruitful academic career.
 It allows its students to enhance their grasp of the substantive and theoretical underpinnings of their field of interests, irrespective of the career one pursues.